cncf/xds/proposals/TP3-xds-error-propagation.md

 The major alternative to this proposal is to use Wrapped Resources.

 xDS supports passing resources via a wrapped Resource Container.
-This is the default for the Incremental xDS protocol and is controlled via the client feature xds.config.supports-resource-in-sotw for SoTW.
+This is the default for the Incremental xDS protocol and is controlled via the client feature `xds.config.supports-resource-in-sotw` for SoTW.

 In this proposal the error information is directly passed as part of the resource field in the Resource Container, using the artifact that the field currently is protobuf.Any.
 This enables us to designate the resource as either a `ResourceError` if the xDS management server encountered problems, or as the actual `Resource` if no errors occurred.

 #### Backward Compatibility

-To avoid possible confusion with this behavior, it will be protected with a client feature similar to  supports-resource-in-sotw  called supports-resource-error-unwrapping.
+To avoid possible confusion with this behavior, it will be protected with a client feature similar to  `supports-resource-in-sotw`  called `supports-resource-error-unwrapping`.

 Note: This should also be documented here: https://www.envoyproxy.io/docs/envoy/latest/api/client_features#currently-defined-client-features